hassox/hash_path/README.md

 Provides a simple interface to access hash paths.

-The gem was written to help with specs so use in production code will have an unkonwn performance hit.
+The gem was written to help with specs, so use in production code will have an unknown performance hit.

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'path_spec'
+    gem 'hash_path'

 And then execute: